fangoaish/KiwiData-Ride-Share-Market-Deep-Dive/README.md

-# Analysis of Ride-Sharing Marketing Growth Strategy
+# Analysis of Ride-Sharing Market Growth Strategy
 The dataset provided includes information on drivers, rides, and ride events, extracted from Kiwi's data warehouse.
 The analysis aims to uncover insights into driver lifetime value, driver retention, and factors contributing to driver churn.